Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Can You Finance A Demo Car?

-• In-House Financing – Most dealerships and vehicle-based lenders can offer in-house loans that allow you to finance a demo car with several months or years of payments.
+• In-House Financing – Most dealerships and vehicle-based lenders may offer in-house loans that allow you to finance a demo car with several months or years of payments.
 In-house financing can be arranged with a third-party financial institution or a division of the manufacturer as well.

-• Traditional Loan or Line of Credit – If you’re a member of a bank or credit union, you may be eligible for a personal loan or line of credit to finance a demo car.
-However, you’ll need a longstanding relationship with your provider, a decent income and good credit to qualify for a decent loan with a low interest rate.
+• Traditional Loan Or Line of Credit – If you’re a member of a bank or credit union, you may be eligible for a personal loan or line of credit to finance a demo car.
+However, you’ll need a longstanding relationship with your provider, a decent income, and good credit to qualify for a decent loan with a low interest rate.

-• Leasing – Technically, leasing means renting a car long-term, instead of financing it over time.
+• Leasing – Leasing means renting a car long-term, instead of financing it over time.
 Although you won’t own your demo car, you get to drive it temporarily and switch cars when the lease ends.
 Plus, payments are often lower, as long as you don’t break your lease early (which may lead to penalties).

 Things To Consider Before Buying A Demo Car